lkodinsson/IngenuityTTRPG/Appendix/Actions.md

 **Action Time:** Reaction or Free Reaction
 **Stamina Cost:** 1

-As a free reaction you may roll your evasion to defend against an attack instead of using your deflection.
+As a free reaction you may use your evasion to defend against an attack instead of using your deflection.
 If the incoming attack grazes against your evasion roll, then the incoming attack is considered a failure instead of a graze.
 After you evade, you may drop prone.
 Instead of dropping prone you may move up to 1m, but the evade must be done as a normal reaction (instead of a free reaction).

 ---